Picton, Ontario: Transportation

-Picton Airport is a general aviation airport used primarily for recreational flying.
-It is also used regularly in the summer season for Canadian Air Cadet flight training using Schweizer SGS 2-33A glider sailplanes and Bellanca Scout 8GCBC aircraft.
 Highway 33, also known as the Loyalist Parkway, passes through the centre of Picton and serves as its main link to the larger Ontario highway system.
 It is the main artery from the Glenora Ferry terminal (approximately 10 km from Picton) in the east to Carrying Place and the Murray Canal (approximately 40 km from Picton) as you exit the county in the northwest.
 Proceeding north-northeast from Picton is County Highway 49 which eventually connects to Highway 401 between Greater Napanee and Shannonville, after passing through a portion of Tyendinaga Mohawk Territory.
 Highway 33 also connects to Highway 62, which provides a link to the city of Belleville, approximately 30 km to the northwest.
 The city of Kingston, the eastern terminus of Highway 33, is located approximately 60 km by road east of Picton if you use the year-round Glenora Ferry to exit the county travelling east.
 At one time, Prince Edward County was served by an extensive rail system.
 However, the railway no longer exists.
 The former rail beds have been converted into recreational trails which wind around the outskirts of Picton and throughout the county and are used for various purposes year-round.
 Picton has extensive small-craft docking facilities and boat launch ramps.
 There are no facilities for heavy shipping at the tip of the bay, so large commercial vessels are generally not seen in the portion of Picton Bay near the town.
 However, east of town, on the northern shore of the bay, is the ESSROC cement plant which has industrial docking facilities.